Azure/blobxfer/docs/20-yaml-configuration.md

       encrypted blobs or files
     * `rsa_private_key_passphrase` is the RSA private key passphrase, if required
+    * `strip_components` is the number of leading path components to strip from the remote path
     * `skip_on` are skip on options to use
         * `filesize_match` skip if file size match
         * `lmt_ge` skip if local file has a last modified time greater than or